A note on a Griffiths-type ring for complete intersections in Grassmannians: Appendix: Fano varieties of K3 type

 \section{Appendix: Fano varieties of K3 type}

-Recall the following definition (slightly adapted) from \cite{ilievmanivel} \begin{definition} Let $X$ a smooth projective variety of dimension $n$, such that $h^{i,0}(X)=0$, $i <n$.
-Let $h:=\lfloor \frac{n-k}{2}\rfloor $.
+Recall the following definition (slightly adapted) from \cite{ilievmanivel}: \begin{definition} Let $X$ be a smooth projective variety of dimension $n$, such that $h^{i,0}(X)=0$, $i <n$.
+Define $h:=\lfloor \frac{n-k}{2}\rfloor $.
 We say that $X$ is of \emph{weak $k$-Calabi-Yau type} if its middle dimensional Hodge structure is numerically similar to a Calabi-Yau $k$-fold, that is